GitSergii/personal-portfolio/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
-bio: With a 15-year journey in Telecom and Retail, I've led a 10M+ client base and driven over USD 400M+ in revenue.
-My passion for pioneering B2C and B2B strategies has guided dedicated teams to consistently exceed market expectations.
-Specializing in diverse marketing facets, including strategy, digital and offline marketing, CRM, pricing, and business intelligence, I'm on a mission to turn challenges into opportunities and maintain my career's fervor from day one.
+bio: Sergii G is a seasoned professional with a substantial background in the Telecom and Retail sectors, bringing a wealth of experience to the realms of marketing and business strategy.
+His career journey has been distinguished by outstanding accomplishments and a fervent commitment to data-driven decision-making, consumer-centric strategies, and effective team leadership.
+He is passionate about accelerating growth by unlocking the potential of data and AI.

 # Interests to show in About widget
 interests: